ENCCS/performance-programming/content/tuning.rst

 .. solution::

-   On a T580 with a Core i7-8550U processor, I get the following:
+   On a T580 with a Core i7-8550U processor, the following results are seen:

    .. image:: mm1-times-c.png
       :align: center

-   I did the fitting by hand, prioritizing the smaller matrix sizes since the larger sizes likely have longer per-iteration times due to more cache misses.
+   The fitting was done by hand, prioritizing the smaller matrix sizes since the larger sizes likely have longer per-iteration times due to more cache misses.
 The difference is not dramatic, though, as you can see.